philgamevy/cronitor-js/README.md

 // api matches cronitor's
 ping.run()
 ping.complete()
-ping.pause(5) //pause for 5 hours
-ping.unpause()
 ping.fail("Hard Fail") // all methods accept an optional message

-// if authenticated pings are enabled add your authKey like so const cronitor = new Cronitor({code: 'd3x0c1', authKey: 'xxxxxx'}) cronitor.run("My auth key is used to authenticate requests")
+// if authenticated pings are enabled add your apiKey like so const ping = new Ping({code: 'd3x0c1', apiKey: 'xxxxxx'}) ping.run("My auth key is used to authenticate requests")
 ```

 ### Creating a Monitor